 As life is, they are forever changeable

-Objective: Why do we see the as so central in a teaching and learning model?
+Objective: Why do we see them as so central in a teaching and learning model?

-Why: Mauri - life principle, life force, vital essence, special nature, a material symbol of a life principle.
+Why: Mauri - life principle, life force, vital essence, unique nature, a material symbol of a life principle.

-From a current teacher….“In a classroom situation, having been a teacher for many years, I have always thought about working with young children—how easy it is to hurt the, as a teacher, as someone in power.
+From a current teacher….“In a classroom situation, having been a teacher for many years, I have always thought about working with young children—how easy it is to hurt them, as a teacher, as someone in power.
 A look, a word, an action can all do damage and it can happen in a single moment.
-Easy to damage, hard to recover"
+Easy to damage, and hard to recover."